Configuration Guide¶

 Dashboard Panel¶

 Once the integration is set up, a Kubernetes entry appears in the Home Assistant sidebar.
-The panel provides a built-in cluster dashboard with five tabs:
+The panel provides a built-in cluster dashboard with six tabs:

 - Overview — Cluster health badge, resource count cards, namespace breakdown, Watch API status, and alerts (nodes with pressure, degraded workloads, failed pods).
-Auto-refreshes every 30 seconds.
+Updates live whenever cluster data changes — immediately via the Watch API (enabled by default), otherwise on each coordinator poll cycle — with a 60-second fallback refresh.

 - Nodes — Sortable table of all cluster nodes with status, roles, OS/kernel info, real-time CPU/memory usage (requires metrics-server), resource capacity, and conditions.
 Filterable by name, status, and role.